mgechev/ELang/readme.md

 ELang
 =======

 ELang is a simple programming language written in Java.
-It is with dynamical and strongly typed imperative language.
+It is strongly typed imperative language.

-It's originally created for educating myself in better understanding the programming languages.
+I originally created it to educate myself in better understanding programming languages.
-Anyway it's easy syntax could be used for educational purposes - teaching beginner programmers.

 In it's current version ELang includes:

   * Arithmetical expressions